-Dosa is a GF thin fermented pancake similar to a crepe.
-The fermentation process increases vitamin B and vitamin C and is a popular south Indian snack, breakfast or meal that can be eaten with various fillings such as coconut chutney and dahl.
+Dosa is a thin gluten-free fermented pancake similar to a crepe.
+The fermentation process increases vitamin B and vitamin C and is a popular south Indian snack, breakfast, or meal that can be eaten with various fillings such as coconut chutney and dahl.

 - 3/4 cup long-grain rice (basmati can be used)